 MAPA’s objective is to create a cohesive regional market consisting of commonalities in C-PACE program design, administrative structure, marketing, and customer access and perception.
 The goal is to achieve consistency and growth in C-PACE programs within the tri-state area to generate a minimum of $80 million in C-PACE loan closings by 2020.
 The Alliance will hold several public and private sector stakeholder meetings to collaborate and share best practices and identify and act on measures that result in the acceleration and uptake of C-PACE programs and projects.

+To learn more about C-PACE, read the PACE Market Summary or download the Full Report.
+You can also download VAEEC’s C-PACE Fact Sheet.
 If you would like to add your name to the growing list of PACE supporters, click here.